 Overhead Crane Training & Certification

 What do we offer?
-Whether you want overhead crane certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the overhead crane training you want in the way you want it and at a price you can afford.
+Whether you want overhead crane training and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the overhead crane training you want in the way you want it and at a price you can afford.

 What are my options for overhead crane training?

 Our Overhead Crane safety training course is regulation compliant, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy, rigging, safe operations, common hazards, and more.